FailAcademy/learning/adp-vancouver/_projects/04-react-native.md

 - [ ] Cache requests made to the Firebase app to improve performance

-**Include Attendee Registration:**
+**Include a Map scene:**

-- [ ] Add a basic flow allowing users to register for the conference
+- [ ] Add an additional scene containing a map using [React Native Maps](https://github.com/airbnb/react-native-maps) with a custom image pin to show the conference location

 ## Submission Instructions